akeneo/pim-docs/cookbook/product/query-products.rst

 The PQB aims to abstract the used persistence storage to provide the same operations in both cases.

-Instantiate a new product query builder
+Instantiate a New Product Query Builder
 ---------------------------------------

 The product query builder factory is a service, you can fetch it from the container.